go-gorm/gorm.io/pages/docs/query.md

 ### Retrieving objects with primary key

-Objects can be retrieved using primary key by using [Inline Conditions](#inline_conditions).
-Be extra careful with strings to avoid SQL Injection, check out [Security](security.html) section for details
+Objects can be retrieved using primary key by using [Inline Conditions](#inline_conditions) if the primary key is a number, Be extra careful with strings to avoid SQL Injection, check out [Security](security.html) section for details

 ```go
 db.First(&user, 10)